trbabb/graph/README.md

 be remedied by making a hidden base class which both classes derive from, instead of directly deriving one from the other.

-- The build system is rudimentary; it would be better to provide a `.configure` script.
-I don't know `autoconf` but would accept PRs that accomplish this!
+- The build system is rudimentary and is hard-coded to install to `/usr/local`.
+It would be better to provide a `.configure` script.

 - Performance comparisons with other libraries